gkampitakis/go-snaps/README.md

 - Jest is a full-fledged Javascript testing framework and has robust snapshoting features.
 - Cupaloy is a great and simple Golang snapshoting solution.
 - The [logo](https://github.com/MariaLetta/free-gophers-pack) was made by [MariaLetta](https://github.com/MariaLetta).

-## Appendix

-> [!WARNING]
-> When running a specific test file by specifying a path `go test ./my_test.go`, `go-snaps` can't track the path so it will mistakenly mark snapshots as obsolete.

-> [!IMPORTANT]
-> Snapshots should be treated as code.
-The snapshot artifact should be committed alongside code changes, and reviewed as part of your code review process

-> [!NOTE]
-> go-snaps doesn't handle CRLF line endings.
-If you are using Windows, you may need to convert the line endings to LF.